-Why is everyone talking about Nigeria and #EndSARS?
+Why are people talking about Nigeria and #EndSARS?

 What happened next?

 Under growing pressure, the Nigerian Police Force announced on Oct.
-11 that it had dissolved SARS and had fired at least two officers in response to “the yearnings of the Nigerian people,” prompting cheers in the streets.
+11 that it had dissolved SARS and fired at least two officers in response to “the yearnings of the Nigerian people,” prompting cheers in the streets.

-The celebration didn’t last long, however, because demonstrators rejected the force’s plan to redeploy members of the unit in others jobs.
+The celebration didn’t last long, however, because demonstrators rejected the force’s plan to redeploy members of the unit in other jobs.

-The Nigerian president, Mohammadu Buhari, pledged reform and urged citizens to be patient as leaders overhauled the national law enforcement system.
+Nigerian President Mohammadu Buhari pledged reform and urged citizens to be patient as leaders overhauled the national law enforcement system.

-The government vowed to work with human rights groups on a new model and investigate atrocities of the past, telling people to come forward if they’d ever endured hostilities at the hands of a Nigerian officer.
+The government vowed to work with human rights groups on a new model and investigate atrocities of the past, telling people to come forward if they had ever endured hostilities at the hands of a Nigerian officer.

 But protesters didn’t buy it.